 The Picos de Europa – the second most visited national park in Spain

-The Picos de Europa are a mountainous massif located in the north of Spain that belongs to the central part of the Cantabrian mountain range.
+The Picos de Europa are a mountainous massif located in the north of Spain that belongs to the central part of the Cantabrian mountain range (Cantabria).
 Although not very extensive, its proximity to the sea makes it abundant in geographical features of great interest.
 Currently, the Picos de Europa National Park is the second most visited national park in Spain, after the Teide National Park (Tenerife).

 This limestone formation extends through Cantabria (mostly), Castile and León and the Principality of Asturias, and its heights stand out, in many cases above 2,500 m.